mhmoudsami/Example-Use-of-laravel-macro-trait/README.md

 ```

 # Available Methods
-The Macro Trait Has To Method "macro" Which Regiter New Method
+The Macro Trait Has Two Method "macro" Which Regiter New Method
 And 'hasMacro' Which Checks To See If a macro is registerd in your class

 ```php